Faculty Mentoring Program

 - How do you weigh the prestige of organizing a national event in your field versus the time commitment?

 - How long is your appointment?
 When will you come up for review?
 What sort of reviews?
-How is a fourth-year review, for example, different from the tenure review?
+How is a third-year review, for example, different from the tenure review?

 - What is the process?
 (What do you submit for review?
 When?
 How do you hear the results?
 How are the reviewers selected?
 Do you have a role in that process?)